 A transferable travel credit card allows the user to obtain awards from different partners and alliances.

-Co-branded Points (Airline Miles and Hotel Points)
+Co-branded Points or Miles (Hotel Points and Airline Miles)

 A co-branded travel card is a credit card that has partnered with a particular airline or hotel.
-The disadvantage to this type of card is that you can’t transfer your points to another partner.
+The disadvantage of this type of card is that you can’t transfer your points to another partner.

 That being said, there are plenty of perks.
 For example, you can check in your bags for free, enjoy lounge access, and can sometimes enjoy a two-for-one ticket if you spend over a certain amount within the calendar year.

 Even if you aren’t a frequent flyer yet, you should have a frequent flyer account with the airline you hope to use one day.
-There’s no reason not to — after all, they’re free.
+There’s no reason not to — after all; they’re free.

 Lastly, if you can’t narrow down your options, then go with the card that offers you the most bonuses.
 Some cards will give you double points if you buy certain types of things.